OyogurtO/dingding-robot/README.md

 # dingding-robot
-feature 1: notify huzhichuan of to order dinner at weekday.
+feature 1: notify huzhichuan to order dinner at weekday.